 ETP Description: Jonathan engaged his chemistry students in a hands-on lab in which they extracted caffeine from common soft drinks to send to the Mass Spectrometry Laboratory at UC Berkeley.
 The laboratory then used gas chromatography/mass spectrometry to analyze students’ samples and determine the amount of caffeine in each.
 Students explored and applied concepts of density, molecular polarity and solubility as well as precise laboratory skills.
 To see Jonathan’s full lesson, visit: How Much Caffeine Is in My Soft Drink?

 Fellowship Title: Software Systems Support Fellow

-Fellowship Project: Blanca tested satellite software at Lockheed Martin Space Systems Company.
-She used Lockheed Martin’s peer review process to test commands, record and report errors back to the software engineers to ensure that the program performed as designed.
+Summer Project: Blanca tested satellite software at Lockheed Martin.
+She used the company’s peer review process to test commands, record and report errors back to the software engineers to ensure that the program performed as designed.

 Teacher: Jeff Larson

 Summer Project: Jeff worked on Adobe Youth Voices (AYV), a philanthropic project of Adobe, which focuses on bringing curriculum and software training to educators and students around the world with the theme of “Create with Purpose.”
 Jeff assisted in planning and presenting workshops for educators at conferences and trainings.
 Additionally, he helped to prepare and maintain digital assets for use in the AYV Essentials website, including, photos, videos, and curriculum.

 ETP Description: Jeff’s ETP focused on learning to assemble and create interactive digital content for publishing using Adobe InDesign.
 With this lesson plan, teachers of any subject area are able to have students create, assemble, and publish their content for tablet viewing.
 To see Jeff’s full lesson, visit: Interactive Digital Publishing Project Using InDesign.